scottaxcell/cs555-assignment1/README.md

 * ~~list available files from client, select one and prompt for dir to write to~~
 * ensure all classes are thread safe
 * ~~remove tcp connection from connections when it dies~~
+* do not change dir when running executables, just point to build dir
+*

 #### Code cleanup
 * ~~standardize serialization and deserialization api to be shared among wireformats~~